 The most important thing, regardless of what is going on and why, is to keep communication open and to be as unemotional and productive as possible.
 Although you should always be civil, especially now is not the time to blame, accuse, try to garner sympathy, or anything else.
 A divorce is ALL business!
-You are presumably getting a divorce to end all the pain (which is rarely true), so don’t create more pain now for yourself or your spouse.
+You are presumably getting a divorce to end all the pain (which rarely happens anyway), so don’t create more pain now for yourself or your spouse.

 If it is only your spouse who wants a divorce, you will not accomplish anything positive by fighting them.
-If there is a chance your marriage can be resuscitated, then it must be done in a positive venue, not in an atmosphere of arguing and fighting.
+If there is a chance your marriage can be resuscitated, then it must be done in a positive way, not in an atmosphere of arguing and fighting.

 You can and should, try to get your spouse to the mediation table if at all possible.
 Use whatever means they will accept to do so.
-Even if you were served by a lawyer, you are still allowed to contact your spouse directly (unless there is a restraining order).
+Even if you were served by a lawyer, you are still allowed to contact your spouse directly unless there is a restraining order.

 Do your best to reach an agreement with your spouse on important issues so you won’t waste money fighting senseless battles.
 Behave in a businesslike manner.
 When I was a mediator, smart couples used me only for select issues, not their whole case.